-Graft node is called "supernode" because it performs more functions than "traditional" blockchain network node, and there are increased requirements for supernode owners.
-While Graft is open and decentralized network which allows anyone to run a supernode, there are different levels of supernodes, with different conditions and rewards associated with each level.
+A GRAFT node is called "supernode" because it performs more functions than "traditional" blockchain network nodes.
+There are increased requirements for supernode owners.
+While GRAFT is open and decentralized network which allows anyone to run a supernode, there are different levels of supernodes, with different conditions and rewards associated with each level.

-Proxy Supernode is the "entry level" - everyone can install the supernode software and host Proxy supernode.
+Proxy Supernode is the "entry level" - anyone can install the supernode software and host proxy supernode.
 The only requirement is public IP address, but this can be achieved even with home network.
 Proxy supernode does not mine or provide services, but it can be useful for several purposes; for example, as a trusted relay for those who have highest privacy requirements, so they can host their own "wallet server", or for large merchants as a "store server" for even faster transaction processing.

-Mining Supernode can generate revenue by earning block rewards.
-The only requirement (in addition to public IP) is higher computing power required for PoW mining.
-Mining supernode is the last step before the next and highest level.
+Mining Supernode can generate revenue for the supernode owner by earning block rewards.
+The only requirement GRAFT requires of Mining Supernodes (in addition to public IP) is a higher computing power required for PoW mining.

 Full Supernode is both miner and service provider.
-It cannot perform its instant authorization functions or service brokerage (hosting credit card acceptance service, for example) without mining.
+It cannot perform its real time authorization functions or service brokerage (hosting credit card acceptance service, for example) without mining.
 In addition, performance of full supernode functions requires a stake - collateral balance associated with the supernode address.
-Thus, a full supernode earns its elevated trust by combined proof of work / proof of stake algorithm.
-Mining supernode can mine without a stake but it won't be able to provide services, i.e. it won't be able to earn transaction and service fees.
-Note that Graft miner does not receive transaction or service fees, only block rewards.
-Transaction and service fees are only paid to Full supernode which mines, has a stake, issues instant approvals, and hosts network service brokers.
+Thus, a full supernode earns its elevated trust by a combined proof of work / proof of stake algorithm.
+A mining supernode can mine without a stake but it will not be able to provide services, i.e. it will not be able to earn transaction and service fees.
+Note that a GRAFT miner does not receive transaction or service fees, only block rewards.
+Transaction and service fees are only paid to a full supernode which mines, has a stake, issues real time approvals, and hosts network service brokers.